 Hollie Russon Gilman is a Political Reform program fellow at New America.
 Her first book is Democracy Reinvented: Participatory Budgeting and Civic Innovation and America as part of the Harvard Kennedy School's series on governance innovation in the 21st century.
 Gilman also held an Open Technology Institute fellowship at New America.
-She has a forth-coming co-authored book with Sabeel Rahman on revitalizing civic power in an era of democratic inequality.
+She also has a forthcoming co-authored book with Sabeel Rahman, Civic Power: Rebuilding American Democracy in an Era of Crisis (2019).

 She served in the Obama White House as the Open Government and Innovation Advisor in the Office of Science and Technology Policy and worked as a field organizer in New Hampshire.
 Gilman was a founding researcher and organizer for the Open Society Foundation's Transparency and Accountability Initiative and Harvard's Gettysburg Project to revitalize 21st century civic engagement.
 She has worked as an advisor, researcher, and consultant to numerous non-profits and foundations including the Case Foundation, Center for Global Development, Gates Foundation, Knight Foundation, and the World Bank